SamiUrias/acme_software_company_backend/readme.md

 #Installation
-To run this program is necessary to follow this steps
+To run this program is necessary to follow this steps ( This are console Instructions for linux / unix systems)
 1. Download the code from the repository ( If you get the code from the repository )
 2. Verify that you have the code in a folder.